You are currently viewing Al Rabi Hiking Trail: Complete Guide to Khorfakkan’s Popular Mountain Trail (2025)

 Today, the tower has found a new purpose.
 While still a historic landmark, it now marks the beginning of one of the UAE’s most popular hiking trails.

-Traditional Mountain Architecture
+Traditional Emirati Watchtower Design: Al Rabi's Mountain Architecture

 Reflecting traditional Emirati architecture, Al Rabi Tower features a circular structure made from local stone and mud—materials ideal for the region’s climate.
 Its small windows not only allowed for ventilation but also served as perfect lookout points for spotting any potential threats.